XWord Info Collaborate & Compete FAQ

 Acrostics are not yet available for collaboration.

-My collaborations partner are confused about rooms.
+My collaborations partners are confused about rooms.
 Can I send them links to simplify things?

 To make it easier, you can send a link to your friend that looks something like